From Elvis in Memphis: Recording

 Presley left his usual musicians and studios (Radio Recorders in Hollywood, California and RCA Studio B in Nashville, Tennessee), recording new material in Memphis.
 After the special he approached Scotty Moore and D. J. Fontana, who had played with Presley during his early hit-making career, and who rejoined him on the television show.
 Presley asked Moore about using Music City Recorders in Nashville, but that suggestion never came to fruition.

-During a January 1969 meeting at Graceland, Presley told his usual producer, Felton Jarvis, that he did not want to record his next album at RCA Studios.
+During a January 1969 meeting at Graceland, Presley told RCA Victor producer, Felton Jarvis, that he did not want to record his next album at RCA Studios.
 Two of Presley's friends, DJ George Klein and Marty Lacker, suggested that he use American Sound Studio, an up-and-coming studio with which Lacker was involved.
 RCA contacted the studio's producer Chips Moman.
 Willing to work with Presley, Moman postponed a session with Neil Diamond after being asked to produce the sessions with Felton Jarvis as second producer.
 It was agreed that Presley's recordings would take ten days and cost $25,000.
 He would be backed by the studio's house band, the 827 Thomas Street Band (informally known as the Memphis Boys), which consisted of Reggie Young on guitar, Tommy Cogbill and Mike Leech on bass, Gene Chrisman on drums, Bobby Wood on piano, and Bobby Emmons on organ.

-Although RCA Records oversaw their company policy to record only in their own studios, the label sent their personnel out to American Sound.
+Although at that time, RCA Records company policy was to record only in their own studios, the label sent their personnel to American Sound.
 Recording began on January 13, 1969, when Presley arrived at the studio nursing a cold.
-In addition to his personal entourage, he was accompanied by Hill & Range publisher Freddy Bienstock, Colonel Parker's assistant Tom Diskin, producer Felton Jarvis, executive Harry Jenkins and engineer Al Pachucki, representing RCA Records.
+In addition to his personal entourage, Presley was accompanied by Hill & Range publisher Freddy Bienstock, Colonel Parker's assistant Tom Diskin, producer Felton Jarvis, executive Harry Jenkins and engineer Al Pachucki, representing RCA Records.
 With Pachucki on the board, American Sound engineer Ed Kollis joined the musicians on harmonica.
 The session, which produced recordings of "Long Black Limousine", "Wearin' That Loved On Look" and several non-album songs, continued until 5:00 am.
 After the first day's recording, Moman and his colleagues expressed discomfort with the size of Presley's entourage, and Presley was accompanied by fewer people for the remaining sessions.